Barazok/Ubuntu-18.04-Yaru-theme-installer/README.md

 You can change the version number of yaru-theme packages to install in `data/config.sh`.
 You can check available version of yaru-theme packages here : [yaru-theme packages](http://fr.archive.ubuntu.com/ubuntu/pool/main/y/yaru-theme/).

+You can set your country in `data/config.sh` in order to have a faster download.

+You can change the download platform in `data/config.sh` if you want.
+*NOTE* : the installation script will search for `DOWNLOAD_PLATFORM/packages-names.deb` Also, if you change the download platform, the country setting may become useless.

 ## Installation

 ```